nathanbirrell/poseidon/README.md

 Optional: install and use [Pow](http://pow.cx) for nice local development server/tools/urls:

-1. Install Pow: `curl get.pow.cx | sh`
+1. Install Pow: `curl get.pow.cx | sh` and Powder (a helpful tool for it) `gem install powder`
 1. Add your local project to pow: `cd ~/.pow; ln -s /path/to/poseidon`
+1. Add RVM env to Pow env `rvm env . > .powenv`
 1. Open [http://poseidon.dev](http://poseidon.dev) in your browser.
 This is your local instance of Poseidon to play with.
+If you need to restart, use powder with `powder restart`

 Documentation and Support
 -------------------------